William Nylander participates in Toronto Maple Leafs' optional skate | TSN

 Toronto Maple Leafs forward William Nylander participated in the team's optional skate on Sunday after missing Game 1 of their series against the Boston Bruins.

+It marked the first time Nylander has been spotted on the ice since Wednesday's season finale against the Tampa Bay Lightning.

-Nylander, 27, missed the Maple Leafs' 5-1 playoff opener with an undisclosed injury after appearing in all 82 games in the regular season.
+Nylander, 27, missed the Maple Leafs' 5-1 playoff opening loss on Saturday with an undisclosed injury after appearing in all 82 games in the regular season.

-TSN Hockey Insider Darren Dreger reported on Saturday that it's believed Nylander felt something off the day after the team's 6-4 regular season finale loss to the Tampa Bay Lightning on Wednesday and wasn't something he was playing with to end the season.
+TSN Hockey Insider Darren Dreger reported on Saturday that it's believed Nylander felt something off the day after the team's 6-4 regular season finale loss to the Lightning and wasn't something he was playing with to end the season.

 The 6-foot winger had a career season with 40 goals and 98 points in 82 games this season and signed an eight-year, $92 million extension in January.